Prometheus (Marvel Comics)

-Prometheus is the name of two fictional characters appearing in American comic books published by Marvel Comics.
-The first one is based on the Greek Titan of the same name while the second one is member of the Pantheon.
+Prometheus is the name of two characters appearing in American comic books published by Marvel Comics.
+The first one is based on the Greek Titan of the same name while the second one is a member of the Pantheon.

 Publication history

 The mythological Prometheus first appeared in The Avengers #282 and was adapted by Roger Stern and John Buscema.

-The Pantheon version of Prometheus first appeared in The Incredible Hulk vol. 2 #368 and was created by Peter David.
+The Pantheon version of Prometheus first appeared in The Incredible Hulk #368 and was created by Peter David.

 Fictional character biography

 Prometheus (Olympian)

-Prometheus is one of the Titans of Greek Mythology and the son of Iapetus.
+Prometheus is one of the Titans of Greek mythology and the son of Iapetus.
 His siblings included Atlas, Menoetius, and Epimetheus.
 When their uncle Cronus' rule is challenged by Zeus, Prometheus and Epimetheus side with the Olympians while Atlas and Menoetius side with Cronus.
 With the help of Prometheus and Epimetheus, the Olympians defeat the Titans.
 Prometheus and Epimetheus take an interest in mankind and become the joint rulers in Phthia.
 Prometheus later learns various skills from Athena that concern Zeus.
-When Prometheus takes fire from the Gods and teaches the humans how to cook, Zeus has Kratos and Bia bind Prometheus to a pillar in the Caucasian Mountains using chains that were forged by Hephaestus.
+After Prometheus takes fire from the gods and gifts it to humanity, Zeus has Kratos and Bia bind Prometheus to a pillar in the Caucasian Mountains using chains forged by Hephaestus.
 Zeus also has an eagle peck out Prometheus' liver which grows back every night.
-Zeus offers to shorten his life of being chained to a pillar if Prometheus gives him the vision of the prophecy that will one day dethrone Zeus.
-Seven generations later, Hercules comes across Prometheus during his 12 Labours when on his way to the Amazons.
-Hercules kills the eagle and then frees Prometheus.
+Zeus offers to shorten Prometheus' sentence if Prometheus gives him information concerning a prophecy that foretells Zeus being overthrown.
+Seven generations later, Hercules frees Prometheus during his 12 Labours.
 Zeus is at first against this, but decides to end Prometheus' punishment.
-Prometheus foresaw this event and vows to repay Hercules one day.